Find Grad Schools

 • Plan or supervise infrastructure or collection maintenance functions, such as planting, fertilizing, pest or weed control, or landscaping.

-These are the skills Agricultural Crop and Horticultural Worker Supervisors say are the most useful in their careers:
+Agricultural Crop and Horticultural Worker Supervisors state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.